 How do I submit for publication?

-Postcard Poems and Prose publishes online with 9-12 pieces accepted monthly.
-Reading period—January 1 thru December 31.
+Postcard Poems and Prose publishes 8-10 poems and 4-5 flash fiction features online each month.
+Reading period—January 1 thru December 31 (open submission call).

-Postcard Poems and Prose claims First North American Rights for publication and First Anthology Rights for print anthology or postcards for a period of 18 months.
-After that all work reverts back to the author.
-If you use it somewhere else we ask that you mention it was published first in Postcard Poems and Prose.
+Postcard Poems and Prose Magazine claims First North American Rights for our online publication and First Anthology Rights for a print anthology or postcards for a period of 18 months.
+After that all rights revert to the author.
+If you use it somewhere else, we ask that you mention it was published first in Postcard Poems and Prose Magazine.

-We don’t intend to limit our readership but understand certain content may bother some people.
+We understand certain content may bother some people.
 We admit there are even things that bother us.
-The things that trouble us we simply don’t allow.
-(After all, it is our publication.)
+The things that trouble us we simply don’t allow (after all, it is our publication).
 Overly graphic sex, completely-over-the-top violence, and hatred in any of its many forms won’t be considered.
-We encourage authors of that type of content to seek publication elsewhere.
+We encourage authors of that content to seek publication elsewhere.